georgezzeng/Articles/README.md

 ---

 # Articles
 This repository contains all articles published on CHTC, PATh, and HTCSS websites.
+It seperates them out so we can deploy the same article more easily and reduce build times well creating articles.
+You can preview the articles here -> [Article Previews]([preview website](https://chtc.github.io/article-preview/)).

 ### Guide
 - [Creating a new Article](#creating-a-new-article)